Chapter 5. Maintaining Referential Integrity

 - Disable Referential Integrity.

-All attributes used in referential integrity must be indexed for presence and equality; not indexing those attributes results poor server performance for modify and delete operations.
+All attributes used in referential integrity must be indexed for presence, equality, and substring; not indexing those attributes results poor server performance for modify and delete operations.

 nsIndexType: pres nsIndexType: eq nsIndexType: subSee Section 13.2, “Creating Standard Indexes” for more information about checking and creating indexes.